archesproject/arches-esri-add-in/docs/index.md

   - ArcGIS Pro (version?)

 ### Installing the Add-In
   To install the Arches download it to the same computer you have ArcGIS Pro installed on.
-Double clikc the Add-In to automatically install it to ArcGIS Pro.
+Double click the Add-In to automatically install it to ArcGIS Pro.

 ### Setting Up Koop services
+  The Arches-Esri Add-In relies Arches Koop to display Arches resource instance data in ArcGIS Pro.
+Arches Koop is a node application/server that translates Arches geojson data to an Esri geoservice that can be consumed by ArcGIS Online and ArcGIS Pro.
+For instructions on setting up a Koop service to serve your Arches data please visit the Arches-Koop repository here: https://github.com/archesproject/arches-koop

 ### Logging Into Arches
   In order to use the plugin the user must login to an existing deployment of Arches.
 Follow these step by step instructions to login to your deployment of Arches.